Yubico/webauthn-recovery-extension/README.md

     with the new credential.
 The backup authenticator is thus "promoted" and replaces the main authenticator.

-In order for the RP do detect when recovery credentials can be registered, or need to be updated, the main authenticator keeps a _recovery credentials state counter_ defined as follows.
+In order for the RP to detect when recovery credentials can be registered, or need to be updated, the main authenticator keeps a _recovery credentials state counter_ defined as follows.
 Let `state` be initialized to 0.
 Performing a device reset resets `state` to 0.
 When the set of registered backup